The Vermont Statutes Online

 (E) the sufficiency of the environmental impact analysis.

 (2) When an agency decides in a final proposal to overrule substantial arguments and considerations raised for or against the original proposal or to reject suggestions with respect to separate requirements for small businesses, the final proposal shall include a description of the reasons for the agency’s decision.

 (c) The Legislative Committee on Administrative Rules shall distribute a copy of the final proposal to:

 (1) the chairs of the appropriate standing committees;

 (2) each member of the appropriate standing committees who requests a copy of the filing; and

-(3) the Chairs of the House and Senate Committees on Government Operations, if the cover sheet accompanying the filing identifies a Public Records Act exemption in the rule.
+(3) the Chairs of the House Committee on Government Operations and Military Affairs and the Senate Committee on Government Operations, if the cover sheet accompanying the filing identifies a Public Records Act exemption in the rule.